keerthanvenkata/portfolio/docs/style-guide.md

 - **Primary Background**: Pure black (the foundation)
 - **Primary Accents**: Vibrant neon purple (`#7F00FF`), magenta (`#FF00FF`), and electric pink (`#FF0080`)
-- **Supporting Colors**: Deep blue-purple for atmosphere, neon green for status, orange for special sections
+- **Supporting Colors**: Deep blue-purple for atmosphere, neon green for status, orange for special sections, and a future bright palette (warm neutrals + muted gold) reserved for the professional version
 - **Neutrals**: Sophisticated grays and semi-transparent blacks for structure and hierarchy

 ### When to Use Which Colors